Meiji era

-The rapid modernization during the Meiji era was not without its opponents, as the rapid changes to society caused many disaffected traditionalists from the former samurai class to rebel against the Meiji government during the 1870s, most famously Saigō Takamori who led the Satsuma Rebellion.
+The rapid modernization during the Meiji era was not without its opponents, as the rapid changes to society caused many disaffected traditionalists from the former samurai class to rebel against the Meiji government during the 1870s, most famously Saigō Takamori, who led the Satsuma Rebellion.
 However, there were also former samurai who remained loyal while serving in the Meiji government, such as Itō Hirobumi and Itagaki Taisuke.

 Meiji Restoration

 On February 3, 1867, the 14-year-old Prince Mutsuhito succeeded his father, Emperor Kōmei, to the Chrysanthemum Throne as the 122nd emperor.

-This co-incided with pressure on the ruling shogunate to modernize Japan, combining modern advances with traditional values.
+This coincided with pressure on the ruling shogunate to modernize Japan, combining modern advances with traditional values.
 Mutsuhito was sympathetic to these ideas, leading to a call for the restoration of the governing power to the emperor.

 On November 9, 1867, then-shōgun Tokugawa Yoshinobu tendered his resignation to the Emperor, and "put his prerogatives at the Emperor’s disposal", formally stepping down ten days later.
 Imperial restoration occurred the next year on January 3, 1868, with the formation of the new government.
 The fall of Edo in the summer of 1868 marked the end of the Tokugawa shogunate, and a new era, Meiji, was proclaimed.

 The first reform was the promulgation of the Five Charter Oath in 1868, a general statement of the aims of the Meiji leaders to boost morale and win financial support for the new government.
 Its five provisions consisted of: